jimkang/videowall-seekbar/README.md

   – `mediaElements`: An array of HTMLMediaElements.
 This could be video or audio.
 In fact, they don't strictly have to be HTMLMediaElements.
 They just have to be objects that implement [currentTime](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/currentTime), addEventListener, and emit `timeupdate` events.
 See tests for details.
   - `min`: This is the minimum possible value for the seekbar and videos.
   - `max`: This is the maximum possible value for the seekbar and videos.
-  - `init`: This is the initial value for the seekbar.
+  - `initValue`: This is the initial value for the seekbar.
+  - `doc`: You can provide this if you want it to use something other than `window.document` to create DOM elements.

 Usage
 -----